flashmasta/magicbandreader/README.md

 #Basic wiring:
 * Connect PIXEL LEDS to  DATA on GPIO-18 (pin 12), pixel GnD to GND (pin 6) and pixel positive to +5v (pin 2)
 * Connect cheap RFID reader to RPi BUS as described in my MFRC522 repository.
 Its 7 wires, and soldering is encouraged.
-* Connect Speaker via HDMI connector (ONBOARD SPEAKER WILL NOT WORK DUE TO Pixel LEDS!)
+* Connect Speaker via 3.5mm headphone connector

 # Installation